About DoubleNine Analytics.

 Acknowledgments

-Raw filing data is sourced from the GivingTuesday Data Commons, which maintains a public archive of IRS Form 990 electronic filings.
+Raw filing data sourced from the GivingTuesday Data Commons, which maintains a public archive of IRS Form 990 electronic filings.